'We are at war,' Israel's Netanyahu says after surprise attack by Hamas

 The abduction of Israeli civilians and soldiers also raised a particularly thorny issue for Israel.
 Israel has a history of making heavily lopsided exchanges in order to bring captive Israelis home.

-Their number was not immediately known.
-Videos released by Hamas appeared to show at least three Israelis captured alive, and AP photos showed at least three civilians brought in Gaza, including the two women.
-Israeli television showed images of a young man stripped down to his pants being led on foot in a chokehold and reported that elderly women with dementia as well as workers from Thailand and the Philippines were among the captives.

-The Israeli military confirmed that a number of Israelis had been taken captive.
-A spokesman for Hamas' military wing, Abu Obeida, said the group was holding dozens of Israeli soldiers captive in “safe places” and tunnels in the Gaza Strip.
+Hamas’ military wing claimed it was holding dozens of Israeli soldiers captive in “safe places” and tunnels in the Gaza Strip.
+The Israeli military confirmed that a number of Israelis were abducted but would not give a figure.
 If true, the claim could set the stage for complicated negotiations on a swap with Israel, which is holding thousands of Palestinians in its prisons.

-The Hamas assault into southern Israel left a trail of civilians' bodies where they had encountered the advancing gunmen.

-On the road outside the town of Sderot, a bloodied woman slumped dead in the seat of her car.
-Inside the town, bodies of at least six people gunned down at a bus shelter were laid out on stretchers on the street, their bags set nearby on the curb.
-Elsewhere, a woman knelt in the street and embraced a dead family member whose body was stretched out next to a pink motorcycle that lay on its side.
-The rider’s hand with a glove and a foot in a racing boot extended out from under the sheet.
+An unknown number of civilians were also taken.
+AP journalists saw four taken from the kibbutz of Kfar Azza, including two women.
+In Gaza, a black jeep pulled to a stop and, when the rear door opened, a young Israeli woman stumbled out, bleeding from the head and with her hands tied behind her back.
+A man waving a gun in the air grabbed her by the hair and pushed her into the vehicle’s back seat.
+Israeli TV reported that workers from Thailand and the Philippines were also among the captives.

 In the kibbutz of Nahal Oz, just 4 kilometers (2.5 miles) from the Gaza Strip, terrified residents who were huddled indoors said they could hear constant gunfire echoing off the buildings as firefights continued.